 Some firms prefer to keep the human element, but AI-driven WhatsApp and SMS reminders are already proving to be highly effective .

 6. Build a strong client relationship Beyond automation and payment terms, fostering a strong relationship with clients can improve timely payments.
-When clients trust you and see the value in your service, they are more likely to prioritise your invoices.
+When clients trust you and see the value in your service, they are more likely to prioritise yourinvoices and adhere to the payment due date.

 "I align payments with the work being delivered.
 If a client hasn’t paid, we can’t file their accounts.
 This way, there’s a natural incentive for them to clear their balance." — Lenah Oduor

-Being proactive rather than reactive ensures you stay ahead of potential payment delays.
+Being proactive rather than reactive ensures you stay ahead of potential payment delays and reduces the need for late payment charges or invoking late payment regulations.

 Getting paid doesn’t have to be stressful Getting paid on time doesn’t have to be stressful .
 By using automation, setting clear expectations, and making the payment process effortless , accounting and bookkeeping firms can drastically reduce overdue invoices .